go101/go101/pages/generics/555-type-constraints-and-parameters.md

 [insert some missing semicolons as needed in compilations](https://go101.org/article/line-break-rules.html)).
 The following interface type literals are equivalent to each other.
 The type set of the interface type denoted by them is empty.
+The interface type and the underlying type of the type `S` shown in the above code snippet are actually identical.

 ```Go
 interface {~string; string; M();}